xieyuheng/fidb-zero/docs/manual/00-intro.md

 and is also how such system end up been implemented at the early days of HTTP.

-Nowaday people use relational database and SQL, but the most used relations between SQL data are `has one` and `has many`, which are most naturally expressed by nested directories.
+Nowaday people use relational database and SQL to implement HTTP API, but the most used relations between SQL data are the one-to-one "has one" relation and the one-to-many "has many" relation, which are most naturally expressed by nested directories.

 For example:

 - A user _has many_ projects,
-  so we use the following directories:
+  so we give each user a subdirectory called "projects":

   ```
   /users/*/projects/*
   ```

 - A user _has one_ config,
-  so we might use the following directories:
+  so we give each user one subdirectory called "config":

   ```
   /users/*/config
   ```

-  Or we might just let `config` be a property of `user`, as people might do in some document database.
+  We might also just let `config` be a property of `user`, as people might do in some document database.

 When designing a tool (such as API and formal language syntax), we should _optimize for the most used use case_.
-Thus using file system as database can be viewed as optimizing for `has one` and `has many` relations.
+Thus using file system as database can be viewed as optimizing for "has one" and "has many" relations.
-The `many to many` relation can still be implemented by indexes, just like normal relational database.
+The _many-to-many_ relation, which is about graph instead of tree, can still be implemented by indexes, just like how normal relational database do.
-Since we optimized the tool for the most used use case, the tool feels so handy and easy to understand.
+Since we are optimizing the tool for the most used use case, the tool feels so handy and easy to understand.

 What if we use file system as database?